johanhelsing/Reflex/README.md

 It is root scope.
 It is created just before first scene opens by relying on `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.BeforeSceneLoad)]`
 To register bindings to it, create a prefab, name it "ProjectScope", put it inside any Resources folder, and attach a "ProjectScope" component to it.
-Then, create your installer as MonoBehaviour and implement IInstaller interface.
+Then, create your installer as MonoBehaviour and implement the `IInstaller` interface.
-Remember to attach your installer to the ProjectScope prefab, as ProjectScope searches for every child implementing IInstaller when its time to create the ProjectScope container.
+Remember to attach your installer to the ProjectScope prefab, as ProjectScope searches for every child implementing `IInstaller` when its time to create the ProjectScope container.
-Theres a menu item to ease the process: Assets > Create > Reflex > ProjectScope Remember to have a single ProjectScope to avoid undesired behaviour.
+There's a menu item to ease the process: Assets > Create > Reflex > ProjectScope Remember to have a single ProjectScope to avoid undesired behaviour.
-Note that ProjectScope prefab is not required, in case Reflex do not found ProjectScope, an empty root will be created.
+Note that ProjectScope prefab is not required, in case Reflex doesn't find a ProjectScope, an empty root will be created.
-ProjectScope instance will be disposed once app closes/app quits.
+The ProjectScope instance will be disposed once app closes/app quits.
-> Note that unity does not call OnDestroy deterministically, so rule of thum is do not rely on injected dependencies on OnDestroy event functions.
+> Note that unity does not call OnDestroy deterministically, so the rule of thumb is to not rely on injected dependencies on `OnDestroy` event functions.

 ### Scene Scope
 It is scoped from ProjectScope, so it contains everything that ProjectScope do.
 It is created and injected after Awake, and before Start.
 To register bindings to it, create a gameobject on desired scene, name it "SceneScope", put it as root game object, and attach a "SceneScope" component to it.
-Then, create your installer as MonoBehaviour and implement IInstaller interface.
+Then, create your installer as MonoBehaviour and implement the `IInstaller` interface.
-Remember to attach your installer to your SceneScope gameobject, as SceneScope searches for every child implementing IInstaller when its time to create the SceneScope container.
+Remember to attach your installer to your SceneScope gameobject, as SceneScope searches for every child implementing `IInstaller` when it's time to create the SceneScope container.
-Theres a menu item to ease the process: GameObject > Reflex > Scene Context Remember to have a single SceneScope to avoid undesired behaviour.
+There's a menu item to ease the process: GameObject > Reflex > Scene Context Remember to have a single SceneScope to avoid undesired behaviour.
-Note that SceneScope gameobject is not required, in case Reflex do not found SceneScope, an empty one will be created.
+Note that SceneScope gameobject is not required, in case Reflex doesn't find a SceneScope, an empty one will be created.
-SceneScope instance will be disposed once scene is unloaded.
+The SceneScope instance will be disposed once scene is unloaded.
-> Note that unity does not call OnDestroy deterministically, so rule of thum is do not rely on injected dependencies on OnDestroy event functions.
+> Note that unity does not call OnDestroy deterministically, so the rule of thumb is to not rely on injected dependencies on `OnDestroy` event functions.

 ### Manual Scoping
 ```csharp